cbpowell/ESPSense/README.md

 # Usage
 Place the `espsense.h` [custom component](https://esphome.io/custom/custom_component.html) in your ESPHome build directory, and add the `custom_component` details and lambda to your YAML as per the ESPHome directions - from the included example YAML file:

+**BUG:** As of right now, ESPSense inadvertently depends on having the `web_server` key in your YAML in order to have the right ArduinoJson dependency included.
+This will be corrected soon, but for now include the `web_server` key!

 ```yaml
 esphome:
   name: espsense